pyralog/pyralog/PAPER.md

 ### 7.1 Tamper-Proof Merkle Trees

-DLog implements cryptographic verification to ensure data integrity and enable zero-trust architectures.
-Unlike traditional systems that rely on access control alone, DLog provides cryptographic proof that data has not been tampered with.
+Pyralog implements cryptographic verification to ensure data integrity and enable zero-trust architectures.
+Unlike traditional systems that rely on access control alone, Pyralog provides cryptographic proof that data has not been tampered with.

 **BLAKE3 Hash Function**:

-DLog uses BLAKE3 instead of SHA256 for all cryptographic operations:
+Pyralog uses BLAKE3 instead of SHA256 for all cryptographic operations:

 | Property | SHA256 | BLAKE3 | Advantage |
 |----------|--------|--------|-----------|